Frequently Asked QuestionsShow all answers | Hide all answers

-- It depends on the conditions you expect to encounter and your style of camping.
+- Use of a groundsheet depends on the conditions you expect to encounter and your style of camping.
 The sewn-in flooring is remarkably tough and does not usually require a separate groundsheet.
-We just never see floors come back for repair.
-Tyvek groundsheets are very tough and great for sleeping out or taking a break but generally heavier than you need just for floor protection.
-For use on very rocky ground and desert conditions where puncture wounds are possible, a light--2 mil plastic is fine--floor protector will do the job.
+We sell optional Tyvek groundsheets which are very tough and great for sleeping out or taking a break, but generally heavier than you need for floor protection on longer hikes, in most conditions.
+For use on very rocky ground and desert conditions where puncture wounds are possible, a groundsheet is recommended.

 - Do the Rainbow and Double Rainbow require trekking poles?

 - No trekking poles are needed for either model.
-For free-standing setup, the Rainbow needs at least 51" (130 cm) poles and the Double Rainbow needs at least 55" (140cm) poles.
-An additional 5 cm helps a lot.
+For free-standing setup, the Rainbow needs at least 51in (130cm) poles and the Double Rainbow needs at least 55in (140cm) poles.
+An additional 5cm helps a lot.
 Pole tip extenders can be made from PVC pipe or, alternately, aluminum trekking pole tip extenders are available in the webstore.
-A 6" PVC pipe extension adds 4" to the trekking pole length (since you you lose 2" in the overlap).
+A 6in PVC pipe extension adds 4in to the trekking pole length (since you you lose 2in in the overlap).